 From Korea, Japan.
-Tropical-looking, sparsely branched shrub with long-stalked, big, glossy dark green, deeply lobed, fanlike leaves to 16 in. wide.
-Moderate growth to 58 ft. high and wide (rarely more).
+Tropical-looking, sparsely branched shrub with long-stalked, big, glossy dark green, deeply lobed, fanlike leaves to 16 inches wide.
+Moderate growth to 58 feet high and wide (rarely more).
 Many roundish clusters of small, creamy white flowers in fall and winter; these are followed by clusters of small, shiny black berries.

 A natural landscaping choice where bold pattern is wanted.
 Most effective when thinned to show some branch structure.
 Provides year-round good looks for shaded entryway or patio.
 'Moseri' has a compact habit; 'Variegata' has leaves edged golden yellow to creamy white.
 'Spider's Web' has new leaves edged and heavily speckled in white, fading to green as they mature.